bkranendonk/OpenStack-Docs/_posts/volume/2023-03-06-restore-volume-backup.md

 restore the backup to the new volume using the instructions in the [Restore backup to an existing volume](#restore-backup-to-an-existing-volume) section.

+> Note: If you want to restore the backup to an other availability zone, you can add `--availability-zone <availability-zone>` argument to the command above.

+> Note: If you want to restore the backup to a specific volume type you can add `--type <volume-type>` argument to the command above.
+For example `--type ssd` to restore the backup to a volume with the `ssd` volume type.

 ### Restore backup to an existing volume